Staying Mentally Healthy

 Positioning Yourself

 One of the most important and yet under invested aspects of a job search is positioning yourself.
 We often tell our network that they should try to find roles they’ll be one of the top 10% most qualified candidates for.
-Now this goes against a lot of common trope around job applying, ie “Women only apply for roles they are 100% qualified for.”
+Now this goes against a lot of common trope around job applying, ie “Women & non-binary folks only apply for roles they are 100% qualified for.”
 We’re seeing in 2023 that rings true – but the trick is making sure people can see how qualified you are through your resume and personal positioning.

 We pulled together some self-reflection prompts to help you identify your strengths: